UAVCAN is supported in the following APM firmwares:

 Turn on CAN and UAVCAN stack by setting the parameters

 CAN_P1_DRIVER to 1.

 In order to make APM receive measurements from an UAVCAN-interfaced GNSS receiver, set the parameter

 Write Params to write all parameters to the controller.
 Disconnect serial port and reboot flight controller.

 GPS will may take several seconds to get locked.
 You can check the status by clicking on tab

 GNSS has an onboard compass and barometer attached to the UAVCAN bus.
 To use the GNSS compass follow these instructions below.

-Make sure Zubax GNSS and PX4 are aligned (use arrow markings) as shown below.
+Make sure Zubax GNSS and the autopilot are aligned (use arrow markings) as shown below.